keerthanpg/personal-site/content/tech/embodiment-agi/index.md

 \
 \
-_I’d like to acknowledge Ben Mann, Otavio Good, Jared Kaplan and Vivek Aithal for valuable discussions and Kanishka Rao, Vincent Vanhouke and Alex Zirbel for providing feedback and proofreading._
+_I’d like to acknowledge Ben Mann, Otavio Good, Jared Kaplan and Vivek Aithal for valuable discussions and Kanishka Rao, Vincent Vanhoucke and Alex Zirbel for providing feedback and proofreading._
+\
+_To engage with my ideas, add me on [Twitter](https://twitter.com/keerthanpg)._